cloudtoid/gateway-core/README.md

 ## Cookie handling

-The [`Set-Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) HTTP response header is used to send cookies from the server to the client so that the client can send them back to the server later.
-To send multiple cookies, multiple `Set-Cookie` headers can be sent in the same response.
+The [`Set-Cookie`][SetCookieHeader] HTTP response header is used to send cookies from the server to the client so that the client can send them back to the server later.
+To send multiple cookies, multiple [`Set-Cookie`][SetCookieHeader] headers can be sent in the same response.

 This header can include attributes such as:

 - `Expires`: The maximum lifetime of the cookie as an HTTP-date timestamp.
 - `Max-Age`: Number of seconds until the cookie expires.
 A zero or negative number will expire the cookie immediately. `Max-Age` has precedence over `Expires`.
 - `Domain`: Host to which the cookie will be sent on subsequent calls.
-- `Path`: A path that must exist in the requested URL, or the client won't send the `Cookie` header on subsequent requests.
+- `Path`: A path that must exist in the requested URL, or the client won't send the cookie header on subsequent requests.
 - `Secure`: A secure cookie is only sent to the server when a request is made with the `https:` scheme.
 - `HttpOnly`: Limits the scope of the cookie to HTTP requests.
 In particular, the attribute instructs the client to omit the cookie when providing access to cookies via "non-HTTP" APIs such as JavaScript's `Document.cookie` API.